← Back to blog

 What this solves

-This approach avoids endless prototype drift.
-You ship something real quickly, then make better decisions from usage data instead of internal debate.
+This model avoids endless prototype drift.
+Teams get real user data quickly, then iterate from behavior instead of internal speculation.